My 10 Days Rafting in the Grand Canyon

 Charging

 When it came to keeping batteries charged for photography, I decided to forego solar charging and instead go for a really great external charger and good battery management protocol.
 I bought a RavPower battery bank that could fully charge a phone up to 4 or 5 times.
 I also put my phone on airplane mode as soon as I started hiking down into the canyon.
 Quite frankly, that already makes a huge difference in battery saving.
 I got in the habit of not looking at my pictures every time I took one, and I still had charge left on the battery pack at the end of the trip!
-I also used it to charge GoPro batteries which run out quickly.
+I also used it to charge GoPro batteries, which ran out quickly.

 Anker Portable Charger